Dr. Benedict Nwachukwu, Femoroacetabular Impingement (FAI Hip) Specialist in NYC, Answers

 What is the recovery like after FAI hip surgery?

 It is absolutely essential that patients follow the protocol for post-op recovery as set forth by Dr. Nwachukwu.
 He will provide a well-supervised physical therapy program following arthroscopic hip surgery for FAI so that a normal range of motion and mobility can be achieved.
 Each patient will begin a program with highly skilled therapists immediately following surgery to expedite rehabilitation and recovery times.
-(Travelling patients are provided with the same protocol so therapy can continue locally once they return home.)
+(Traveling patients are provided with the same protocol so therapy can continue locally once they return home.)

 Patient Testimonial for Hip Impingement Treatment